johnboscocjt/johnboscocjt/README.md

 After a long time and investment — not just in writing code, but in **truly learning programming languages** without hopping around.
 I took time to understand the *whys* and *whats* beneath the syntax.
 I can truly say:

 - **Java** — I'm an expert, though I don't use it much anymore
-- **Vanilla JavaScript** — I'm the best.
+- **Vanilla JavaScript, Typescript** — I'm the best.
 No framework magic, just pure DOM mastery
 - **PHP & Python** — Solid, deep understanding
 - **C & C++** — Comfortable
 - **C#** — A little bit, enough to get things done